kylemarsh/itunes_playlist_sync/README.md

-Export and Sync iTunes Playlists
+Export and Sync Apple Music Playlists
 ================================

-Applescript to export playlists from iTunes and shell script to rsync them to a remote server.
+Applescript to export playlists from Apple Music and shell script to rsync them to a remote server.

 I have a Sonos system and I've set it up to look at my NAS for its music library and it can read m3u playlist files from a `playlists` directory in the music library.
-Unfortunately, iTunes only allows you to export playlists one at a time.
-This Applescript (and helper shell script) are my solution to allow my family to easily sync their iTunes playlists with the Sonos system.
+Unfortunately, Music only allows you to export playlists one at a time.
+This Applescript (and helper shell script) are my solution to allow my family to easily sync their Music playlists with the Sonos system.

 Installation
 ------------